liamhauw/liamhauw.github.io/content/authors/admin/_index.md

 ---

 Liam Hauw is a graphics engineer at OPPO.
-His research interests include fluid simulation, real-time rendering and game engine.
+His research interests span multiple cutting-edge areas in computer graphics, including fluid simulation, real-time rendering, and game engine.
+He constantly explores innovative techniques to push the boundaries of what's possible in real-time graphics on mobile platforms.
+Through his work, he aims to deliver visually stunning and performant experiences that leverage the latest advancements in GPU technology and rendering algorithms.